2013–14 IRB Women's Sevens World Series: The competition

-As in the case of the men's counterpart, the series winner will be the team that collects the most points throughout the season, based on individual tournament finishes.
+As with the men's counterpart, the series winner was to be the team that collected the most points throughout the season, based on individual tournament finishes.

-The number of "core teams" that participate in all series events will increase to nine for the 2013–14 series, up from six in the inaugural series.
+The number of "core teams" that participate in all series events increased to nine for the 2013–14 series, up from six in the inaugural series.
 The eight quarterfinalists in the 2013 Rugby World Cup Sevens were granted core team status for 2013–14: